jshimkoski/shimmy-grid/README.md

 	* Column level
 		* Just prepend a column class with `tablet-` or `phone-` to target those devices
 			* `<div class="one-fourth tablet-one-third phone-one-whole"></div>`
+		* Column level responsive classes override the `.respond` class at the grid and/or row level.
 		* Customizable
 * Very easy to use markup
 * Cross browser support: IE 7+, Chrome, Firefox, Safari, Opera